Marketing Assessment & Strategy Report

 Add

-LinkedIn Thought Leader Ads ($5-12K/mo phased), video/podcast program (biweekly, in-house), AEO/GEO content and technical implementation, LinkedIn collaborative articles, quarterly CMO roundtables.
+LinkedIn Thought Leader Ads ($5K/mo initial), video/podcast program (biweekly, in-house), YouTube as the long-form home, quarterly CMO roundtables.
 Phase two: programmatic retargeting.

 Fix